Contact Us

 (24/40) × $60,000 = $36,000 per year

 This approach maintains the position’s value while accommodating the candidate’s availability constraints.
-The calculation extends beyond annual figures to monthly, bi-weekly, or weekly payments depending on company payroll cycles.
 For the above example, monthly pay would be $3,000 ($36,000 / 12 months).
-This ensures consistent payment schedules that support both employee financial planning and company cash flow management.

 2. For joining or leaving mid-pay period